jaspervdj-luminal/opa-test-action/README.md

 # opa-test-action

-Simple GitHub action that just runs `opa test` on the paths you select.
+GitHub action that just uses a tiny docker image to run `opa test` with the provided arguments.